matrix-org/matrix-spec/content/client-server-api/_index.md

 : The request or entity was too large.

 `M_UNAUTHORIZED`
-: The request was not correctly authorized.
+: The request was not correctly authorised.
 Usually due to login failures.

 `M_UNSUPPORTED_ROOM_VERSION`
 : The client's request to create a room used a room version that the